 As noted earlier, all disbursements from the budgetary General Fund and certain budgetary Special Funds must be authorized by appropriation of the General Assembly.
 In the fall of the fiscal year, each State agency submits to the Budget Office under the Office of Management and Budget ("OMB") a request for operating and capital funds for the ensuing fiscal year.
 Public hearings on the requests are subsequently conducted.
-The Governor's proposed operating and capital budgets for the budgetary General Fund and budgetary Special Funds, including the Transportation Trust Fund, are then drafted and presented by the Governor to the General Assembly in January.
-Both of the Governor's recommended operating budget and recommended capital budget were released on January 25, 2024 and were published at the following website: https://budget.delaware.gov/.
+On January 6, 2025, then-Governor Carney proposed operating and capital budgets for the budgetary General Fund and budgetary Special Funds, including the Transportation Trust Fund, which were published at the following website: https://budget.delaware.gov/.
+Governor Meyer took office on January 21, 2025 and presented his proposed operating and capital budgets on March 27, 2025.
 The General Assembly's Joint Finance and Bond Bill Committees hold hearings and mark up the Governor's proposed operating and capital budgets, respectively.
 As amended, the budgets are expected to be passed prior to July 1 and signed by the Governor shortly thereafter.